Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .bash}

-`&>` redirects any logging information by the program that would originally come to the terminal and save to file.
+`&>` redirects sends information that would normally go to the terminal to a file instead.
+This means any logging and progress information `flye` creates will be saved in `flye_output.txt`.
 Note the lack of a space between `&>`.
 The second `&` then runs this command in the background.

 We can now press enter to run the command.
 Your prompt should immediately return.
 This doesn't mean that the code has finished already: it is now running in the background.